Canada Graduate Research Scholarship - Doctoral (CGRS D) Program FAQs

 A. Months in program are calculated from the beginning of the entering term: January, May, July or September.

-When calculating total number of months in graduate studies, include all time registered in graduate studies, even if you didn't receive any credentials.
+Include all time registered in graduate studies, even if you didn't receive any credentials.
 All prior doctoral-level studies, started in Canada or abroad, are considered in the evaluation of eligibility.
-Refer to the CGRS D website for full Eligibility Criteria.
+Two part-time terms count as one full-time term.

 Q. My research is interdisciplinary.
 How do I determine which agency I should apply to?